Governing Council

 Gustavo Morelos Padilla, CETYS Universidad

-Gustavo Morelos Padilla is a Member at Large with NANAS and is responsible for the monthly NANAS Newsletter.
+Gustavo Morelos Padilla is currently Vice Chair of NANAS and is responsible for the monthly NANAS Newsletter.
 He has a Doctor of Social Science with a background in Psychology and currently works as a Researcher and Lecturer in the field of Social Gerontology.
 His interests explore the convergence of objective elements and subjective experiences related to old age, with a particular emphasis on promoting aging as a positive experience.
 Currently, his research concentrates on the topics of work and retirement.
 Since 2018, Gustavo has held a full-time faculty position at CETYS Universidad Tijuana, where he is affiliated with the graduate program of Social Gerontology.
 In 2023, he was recognized as a member of the National System of Researchers in Mexico.

 Corinne Field, University of Virginia